-S&P 500 Price Forecast – Stock Markets Pull Back SlightlyThe S&P 500 pulled back just a bit during the trading session on Tuesday, given back some of the massive gains that we had seen on Monday.
+S&P 500 Price Forecast – Stock Markets Pull Back SlightlyThe stock markets to pull back just a bit during the trading session on Monday as traders came back to work, with inflation taking the headlines again.

 Trading Derivatives carries a high level of risk to your capital and you should only trade with money you can afford to lose.
 Trading Derivatives may not be suitable for all investors, so please ensure that you fully understand the risks involved, and seek independent advice if necessary.
 A Product Disclosure Statement (PDS) can be obtained either from this website or on request from our offices and should be considered before entering into a transaction with us.
 Raw Spread accounts offer spreads from 0.0 pips with a commission charge of USD $3.50 per 100k traded.
 Standard account offer spreads from 1 pips with no additional commission charges.
 Spreads on CFD indices start at 0.4 points.
 The information on this site is not directed at residents in any country or jurisdiction where such distribution or use would be contrary to local law or regulation.